Clifford Rowe: Early career

 Rowe worked in advertising in the 1920s, where he met R. O. Dunlop and briefly became an exhibiting member of Dunlop's Emotionist Group.
 In the late 1920s his work designing posters for a left wing bookshop led to his meeting Pat Dooley, the chief executive of the Irish Communist Party.
 Dooley lent Rowe a copy of the Communist Manifesto which had a strong influence on his Socialist politics.

 In 1930 Rowe travelled to Russia and stayed for 18 months, working at the Foreign Workers' Publishing House, and was encouraged that the class struggle in Russia seemed to be the key political force for a new social order.
 Rowe observed the machinations of the Soviet state, including their use of visual culture for propaganda purposes.
-Though clearly an influential visit for Rowe, he did not fully support for the totalitarian regime and later denounced Stalin's government.
-However, Rowe returned to Britain with new confidence and a conviction of artists' use and purpose as social agents working for the common good.
+Though clearly an influential visit for Rowe, he did not fully support the totalitarian regime and later denounced Stalin's government.
+In 1932 he exhibited large works in the Soviet Union to celebrate the fiftieth anniversary of the Red Army.

+However, Rowe returned, married, to Britain with new confidence and a conviction of artists' use and purpose as social agents working for the common good.
 Rowe's early works adopt the style of Socialist Realism, later moving to a style more aligned with the New Realism movement.
+His works tended to show scenes of working life but they could include very anti-establishment images.